simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_subset_TS.rst

         **depth1: float**
                         Start depth [m].
 This parameter sets the lower bound of the vertical cut.
 Note depth is a positive number (it is 0 at the surface and increases towards the ocean floor).
         **depth2: float**
             End depth [m].
 This parameter sets the upper bound of the vertical cut.
-Note depth is a positive number (it is 0 at surface and grows towards ocean floor).
+Note depth is a positive number (it is 0 at the surface and increases towards the ocean floor).
         **interval: None or string, default: None**
             The timeseries bin size.
 If None, the native dataset time resolution is used as the bin size.
 Below is a list of interval values for other binning options:
             -  **'w'** or **'week'** for weekly timeseries.